scottshambaugh/trackball/README.md

 A virtual trackball controller for 3D rotations with multiple rotation methods.

-See this post for many more details and live demonstration widgets: [Virtual Trackballs: A Taxonomy and New Method](https://theshamblog.com/virtual-trackballs-a-taxonomy-and-new-method/)
+See [Virtual Trackballs: A Taxonomy and New Method](https://theshamblog.com/virtual-trackballs-a-taxonomy-and-new-method/) for many more details and live demonstration widgets.

 Inspired by https://github.com/rawify/Trackball.js, but with additional options for different virtual trackball methods.